Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the Pantanal, Bulgaria.

-OK, it's not the prettiest of cities, there's too much bare concrete, crazy traffic pollutes the air and high rises clutter the horizon.
-But the sky is blue for days on end, the parks are clean and the people are mostly hard working and ready with a smile.
-And it has a relatively unknown gem of a wild forest only 10 km from the centre! .
+OK, it's not the prettiest of cities, there's too much bare concrete, crazy traffic pollutes the air, and high rises clutter the horizon.
+But the sky is blue for days, the parks are clean, and the people are mostly hard working and ready with a smile.
+And it has a relatively unknown gem of a wild forest only 10 km from the centre!

 Naturally having a local guide is best but if you haven't that luxury I hope the following information - along with tips and advice - serves you just as well.
 There are loads of things to do in this great city but I recommend you avoid areas you're not sure about and always ask if you get stuck.

 From my experiences, most people in Sao Paulo don't have that much English but there are increasing numbers of younger Paulistanos who know English quite well and will help you out as best they can.
 Having a Portuguese phrase book handy is also a good idea!

 Bem vindo a Sao Paulo.